wolfgangmeyers/bloxcode/readme.md

 script that was saved earlier and restart Roblox Studio.

-### Bloxcode website
+### Bloxcode desktop application

-The Bloxcode website hosted at https://www.bloxcode.studio provides a Blockly interface for editing scripts.
+Bloxcode provides a Blockly interface for editing scripts.
 Currently the website has a **very basic** interface that will be updated to be more user-friendly in the future.

 ## Creating a new script

-From the [Bloxcode website](https://www.bloxcode.studio) click on "New Blox Script", then enter the name of the script in the prompt.
+From the Bloxcode desktop application, click on "New Blox Script", then enter the name of the script in the prompt.
 This will create two children in the ServerScriptService:
 * A bloxcode source file with a `.blox` extension.
 This is where the blocks are saved
 * A lua server script.
 This is generated whenever the bloxcode file is saved from the website.